Dinakarsyam/Dinakarsyam/README.md

 - 🎓 I'm pursuing my Bachelor's in Computer Science, specializing in Data Science.
 - 👀 I’m interested in you
 - 📫 How to reach me: syamdinakarsyam@gmail.com
-- You can check my portfolio using the link: dinakarsyam.xyz
+- You can check my portfolio using the link: [@Dinakarsyam.xyz](https://dinakarsyam.xyz)